Nesvilab/MSFragger/README.md

 ### Disclaimer
-The pepXML files produced by MSFragger may has additional attributes (e.g., `uncalibrated_precursor_neutral_mass` and `ion_mobility`) no in the [schema](http://sashimi.sourceforge.net/schema_revision/pepXML/pepXML_v118.xsd).
-According to our test, both [PeptideProphet](http://peptideprophet.sourceforge.net/) and [Philosopher](https://philosopher.nesvilab.org/) can process those additional attributes.
+The pepXML files produced by MSFragger may have additional attributes (e.g., `uncalibrated_precursor_neutral_mass` and `ion_mobility`) not in the original [schema](http://sashimi.sourceforge.net/schema_revision/pepXML/pepXML_v118.xsd).
+According to our tests, both [PeptideProphet](http://peptideprophet.sourceforge.net/) and [Philosopher](https://philosopher.nesvilab.org/) can process those additional attributes.